Fresh water: Human uses

 Uses of water include agricultural, industrial, household, recreational and environmental activities.

 Global goals for conservation

 The Sustainable Development Goals are a collection of 17 interlinked global goals designed to be a "blueprint to achieve a better and more sustainable future for all".
-Targets on freshwater conservation are included in SDG 6 (Clean water and sanitation) and SDG 15 (Life on land).
+Targets on fresh water conservation are included in SDG 6 (Clean water and sanitation) and SDG 15 (Life on land).
 For example, Target 6.4 is formulated as "By 2030, substantially increase water-use efficiency across all sectors and ensure sustainable withdrawals and supply of freshwater to address water scarcity and substantially reduce the number of people suffering from water scarcity."
 Another target, Target 15.1, is: "By 2020, ensure the conservation, restoration and sustainable use of terrestrial and inland freshwater ecosystems and their services, in particular forests, wetlands, mountains and drylands, in line with obligations under international agreements."